mateo-navarrete/mateo-interview/docs/movies_lwc_instructions.md

 # Build a Lightning Component to display the Fast and Furious movies

 ## Prompt
-Using the provided Fast and Furious API, get the list of movies and display them in a datatable
+Using the provided Fast and Furious API, Apex classes and lwc, get the list of movies and display them in a datatable.

 Information about the API can be found [here](https://github.com/Gradient-Works/interview/blob/main/docs/ff_api.md)

-We recommend creating your Apex classes and lwc components locally and deploying them to your Salesforce Developer Environment using sfdx mdapi commands.

 ## Some Implementation Details
 1. Please use Apex to interact with the API.